purescript/registry-dev/SPEC.md

 The final point deserves elaboration.
 Historically, PureScript packages have been registered in the Bower registry using a `purescript-` prefix so as to avoid naming conflicts with JavaScript packages.
 However, the prefix is not actually part of the package name, so package managers like Spago refer to the package without the prefix.
 For example, the Bower-registered name `purescript-prelude` refers to the `prelude` package, which is located in the GitHub repository `purescript/purescript-prelude`.
 This prefix is not used in the PureScript registry.
 The `purescript-prelude` Bower package is simply `prelude` in the PureScript registry.

-To prevent users from accidentally registering their packages with an unnecessary prefix, the registry will not accept packages that begin with `purescript-` unless the package author confirms this is what they want with the Registry Trustees.
+We still encourage users to name their repositories with a `purescript-` prefix to make it easier to find PureScript packages on platforms like GitHub.
+However, to prevent users from accidentally registering their packages with an unnecessary prefix, the registry will not accept packages that begin with `purescript-` unless the package author confirms this is what they want with the Registry Trustees.

 #### Version